A Day Without A Clock

 During this process, DeepTime Collective revealed that to create an institutional experience without a clock, the artists themselves had to embody the role of the clock.
 Precision was crucial, yet impossible to maintain through the softness the body.
 While some of the artists’ tools were accurate, others were not.
 These tools were crafted and maintained by hand, which inherently has its limitations.
 Consequently, no one, including the artists, knew the exact time at any point during A Day Without A Clock.

 Participants needing to know the time during A Day Without A Clock were encouraged to consult multiple timekeeping devices to approximate the hour and minute of the day.
 The more devices they encountered, the more accurately they could determine the time.
 These devices shed light on how the mechanical clock dictates our personal and collective experiences.
-On the following pages, you will find the systems and devices the artists employed to draw attention to our reliance on the mechanical clock and its power over personal and collective experiences.

 Alternative Timekeeping Devices